 To learn more about a specific online IO psychology program’s approach, contact the school in question.

-Online PhD in Organizational Psychology Curriculum
+What is Online PhD in Organizational Psychology Curriculum?

 Online PhD Programs in Industrial Organizational Psychology center on psychology research methodologies as applied to workplace settings.
 There are a few different ways they might approach this, but in a general sense, programs generally cover how to conduct different types of psychology research so as to understand workplace culture, identify problems and potential resolutions for them.
 The specific courses you could take are likely to depend on the degree type and/or training model, as well as individual program preference.